My name is Jules Clancy.

-I’m on a mission to help you enjoy more tasty home cooked meals.
+I’m on a mission to help make cooking and eating more SIMPLE and joyful.

 Because I believe cooking and eating are two of lifes great pleasures.